 An impressive collection in a magnificent building

-The collection illustrates the story of collective citizenship so typical of the Netherlands.
-On the other hand, these mutual relationships can also be seen as the basis of contemporary norms and manners.
+The collection illustrates the story of the collective mindset of the people that is typical for the Netherlands.
+On the other hand, these relationships can also be seen as the basis of contemporary norms and manners.
 Are you curious why the Dutchman has such a high level of freedom and equality?
-The answer hangs – life-size – on the wall in the Hermitage Amsterdam.
+The answer hangs – life-size – on the walls in the Hermitage Amsterdam.

-If this exhibition interests you, you should also visit the Rijksmuseum.
+If you want to see even more masterpieces, you should also visit the Rijksmuseum.

 |LOCATION||Hermitage Amsterdam, Amstel 51, 1018 DR Amsterdam|